Updated: November 10, 2020

 Have you ever failed an exam because of a single wrong answer?
-It’s painful to realize that the difference between you and a passing grade was just one question, which you should have gotten right if only you didn’t doubt yourself and changed the answer.
+It’s painful to realize that the difference between you and a passing grade was just one question.
+And you should have gotten right if only you didn’t doubt yourself and changed the answer.

-But eventually, as it should be, I learned to accept the failing grade, move on, and study harder so I can do better in the next exam.
+But eventually, as it should be, I learned to accept the failing grade.
+I move on and study harder so I can do better in the next exam.

 However, the tests we take in school are not always like what life gives us.